pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 [View this model on Sketchfab](https://sketchfab.com/3d-models/pilot-gig-model-6fe215051223473ba31824d3de0ac091)

-Pilot gigs are seagoing 6-oared rowing boats 32 feet long, some fitted for a sail.
+Pilot gigs are seagoing rowing boats, generally 6-oared and 32 feet long, some fitted for a sail.
 They were designed to speed pilots out to ships; they’re now used for racing as a sport, on the Isles of Scilly, around the coast of Cornwall, and beyond.
 Gigs were used in the past for other work too, most importantly shipwreck rescue; and Henry Trengrouse’s rescue apparatus could be carried in them, fitted in chests.

-This model gig shows the broader beam of some older gigs, enhancing stability in heavy seas.
-Historic gigs preserved in use today include boats whose crews rescued survivors from wrecks on Scilly.
+This model boat has fewer oars but has the broad beam of some older gigs, enhancing stability in heavy seas.
+Historic 6-oared gigs preserved in use today include boats whose crews rescued survivors from wrecks on Scilly.
 The 1830 gig *Slippen* saved lives from the wreck of a great schooner, *TW Lawson*, in 1907.

 The wooden model, made by Mr W. Richards of Redruth, won a first prize at the 1901 Edinburgh Industrial Exhibition (information at [Museum of Cornish Life](https://museumofcornishlife.co.uk)).